 Apply on Colorado’s Secretary of State’s WebsiteAPPLY ONLINE

 You must ensure that the name you choose is ‘distinguished’ from the other entities.
 Colorado mandates it.
 You may use the online portal of the State to do a Colorado Business Name Availability Search.
 You should also check the Colorado Business Database to ensure that the name you have selected is genuinely unique.

 If your LLC’s name is not already registered, you should see “this name is available” appear after you type in your LLC’s potential name.

-You may be set on your LLC’s name, but may not want to registered it with Colorado just yet.
-Though not mandatory in Colorado, you can reserve your LLC’s name for upto 120 days by filing a ‘Statement of Reservation of Name’ online at the Colorado Secretary of State’s website.
+You may be set on your LLC’s name but may not want to register it with Colorado just yet.
+Though not mandatory in Colorado, you can reserve your LLC’s name for up to 120 days by filing a ‘Statement of Reservation of Name’ online at the Colorado Secretary of State’s website.

-Reserve Your Name on Colorado’s Secretary of State’s WebsiteSubmit Periodic Report
+Reserve Your Name on Colorado’s Secretary of State’s WebsiteAPPLY ONLINE

 Registering Your Business Domain